 When you receive a diagnosis of glaucoma, you're potentially facing lifelong treatment, regular checkups and the possibility of progressive vision loss.

 Meeting and talking with other people with glaucoma can be very helpful, and many support groups exist.
 Check with hospitals and eye care centers in your area to find local groups and meeting times.
-Several online resources, including support groups, also are available.
+Look for online resources, including support groups.

 Preparing for an appointment